acbrewbaker/steam_parsec_test/README.md

 # Performance Testing Parsec Versus Steam-In-Home-Streaming + VPN Over The WAN

-I created this repo to give you insight into the functions and data used to generate the graphs we used in our blog post describing the performance of [Parsec](https://parsec.tv/) versus Steam-in-home-streaming + Hamachi while connecting to a cloud server hosted on AWS.
+I created this repo to give you insight into the functions and data used to generate the graphs we used in our blog post (will be published soon) describing the performance of [Parsec](https://parsec.tv/) versus Steam-in-home-streaming + Hamachi while connecting to a cloud server hosted on AWS.
 The AWS server was running Windows Server 2016.
 We used a g2.2xlarge.
 At Parsec, we really admire this Steam-in-home-streaming + VPN set up.
 It's what inspired us to build our software.
 A lot of credit belongs to Larry Gadea who wrote the [original post](https://lg.io/2015/07/05/revised-and-much-faster-run-your-own-highend-cloud-gaming-service-on-ec2.html) inspiring [our technology](https://blog.parsec.tv/description-of-parsec-technology-b2738dcc3842).

 The [g2.2xlarge](https://aws.amazon.com/ec2/instance-types/) features:
 * High Frequency Intel Xeon E5-2670 (Sandy Bridge) Processors